RMHogervorst/blog/notes_on_writing_blogposts.md

+Something about the difference between a manual and tutorial from teaching tech together.
+Greg Wilson (ed.): Teaching Tech Together.
+Lulu.com, 2018, 978-0-9881137-0-1, http://teachtogether.tech.  :

+> A [**tutorial**](https://teachtogether.tech/#g:tutorial) helps newcomers to a field build a mental model; a [**manual**](https://teachtogether.tech/#g:manual), on the other hand, helps competent practitioners fill in the gaps in  their knowledge.
+Tutorials frustrate competent practitioners because  they move too slowly and say things that are obvious (though they are  anything *but* obvious to novices).
+Equally, manuals frustrate novices because they use jargon and *don’t* explain things.

 General blog tips from writing without bullshit:
 (in general the following sentences are lifted entirely from the book Writing Without Bullshit: Boost Your Career by Saying What You Mean- Josh Bernoff) *everything cursive is my thoughts about it*